carboxylman/stackdb/doc/user-guide.md

     -C, --clear-libvmi-caches-each-rw
                              Clear libvmi caches on each memory-read/write.
+        --hypervisor-ignores-userspace-exceptions
+                             If your Xen hypervisor is not a Utah-patched version, make sure to supply this flag!
     -H, --no-clear-hw-debug-regs   Don't clear hardware debug registers at target attach.
     -K, --kernel-filename=FILE Override xenstore kernel filepath for guest.
     -m, --domain=DOMAIN        The Xen domain ID or name.